Kush2255/Personal-Finance-Tracker/README.md

-<<<<<<< HEAD
-📊 Personal Finance Tracker with Data Visualization
+📊 Personal Finance Tracker

-👩‍💻 Author: Ritwika Saha
+👨‍💻 Author: Kushwanth Rasala

 📌 Project Overview

-The Personal Finance Tracker is a Python desktop application that helps users manage their daily income and expenses, categorize them, and visualize monthly summaries through interactive charts.
-It provides authentication, filtering, and data export features, making it a simple yet powerful financial management tool.
+The Personal Finance Tracker is a Python desktop application that allows users to manage their daily income and expenses with ease.
+It provides authentication, categorization, filtering, and data visualization features, along with options to export reports.
+This makes it a simple yet powerful tool for personal financial management.

 🚀 Features

 🔑 User Authentication (Login & Register)

-💵 Add Transactions (Income/Expense with Category & Date)
+💵 Add Transactions (Income/Expense with category & date)

 📅 Filter Transactions by category and date range